JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 behalf.”
 He opened the pocket-book at a new page, and gave the inexhaustible pencil another preliminary lick.

-“I wish to know,” he began, “whether I may, or may not, wash my hands—-”
+“I wish to know,” he began, “whether I may, or may not, wash my hands—”

 “You may decidedly,” said Mr. Blake.
 “I’ll ring for the waiter.”

-“—-of certain responsibilities,” pursued Betteredge, impenetrably declining to see anybody in the room but himself and me.
+“—of certain responsibilities,” pursued Betteredge, impenetrably declining to see anybody in the room but himself and me.
 “As to Miss Verinder’s sitting-room, to begin with.
 When we took up the carpet last year, Mr. Jennings, we found a surprising quantity of pins.
 Am I